Terria-K/G11/README.md

 A conditional statement used to compare values and tell the program to execute the action depending on whether a condition is true or false.
 It can be used in variety of ways for example, checking if the value is greater, less than or equal, or for validating an email and password.

 If-Else statements helps you to compare a value and execute a specific block.
+Logical and Comparison operators can be used for conditions.
 + If statement will check if the condition is true and execute the block beneath it,
 + Else statement check if the previous If statement is false and execute the block beneath it.
 + Else-If Statement check if the previous If statement is false, check if the condition is true, and execute the block beneath it.